Skip to main content

 Frequently Asked Questions

 Q: What’s included in complete HVAC maintenance?
-A: Comprehensive maintenance includes electrical testing, refrigeration service, combustion analysis, airflow optimization, safety verification, and performance testing with complete documentation.
+A: Everything I described above - electrical testing, refrigeration service, combustion analysis on furnaces, airflow optimization, safety verification, and performance testing.
+Plus complete documentation so you know exactly what was done and what to watch for.

 Take Action: Schedule Professional HVAC Maintenance

 Ready for professional HVAC maintenance?
-Call (940) 390-5676 for complete maintenance service scheduling.
-Schedule online at jupitairhvac.com/contact.
-Ask about our annual maintenance plans and service programs.
-Get started with same-day maintenance service availability.
+Call (940) 390-5676 and we’ll get you scheduled.
+You can also book online at jupitairhvac.com/contact.
+Ask about our annual maintenance plans if you want the full coverage.
+Same-day service is available in most cases.

 Professional Maintenance Services